![]() |

 Threaded Head sets it has come up again that the average person may not know all the fit problems associated with head sets.
 I will try and give some insight in to this.
 There is at least five different threads out there.

 STI Shimano shifters not going back down again.
 First of all do not take it apart.
 That is a last ditch attempt because you probably will not get it together ever again.
 The first thing to do is get a clear picture in your head of how it works.
 There is a gear that has teeth in it that the paws fit into.
 The gear rotates one way by you pushing it up into a larger cog or chainring and a little spring pulls it back down the range.
 The spring can do its job when you push the lever in, it opens a paw up and the gear moves to the next paw.
 Sometimes you can get to the gear and see it happen.
 If you can, try spraying a penetrating oil in to it while you wiggle the paws with a pin.
 After a while the light oil will start to get into the smallest reaches of the pod and you will see it move up and down again.
 All the time you are doing this I also want you to be pulling on the cable when you are trying to shift it and also shift it hard really bang on it.
 By banging on it the paws start to loosen up faster.
-The spray lube I use is Tri-Flow, the best I can find, but any spray lube should work.
+The spray lube I use is Tri-Flow, or WD-40 the best I can find, but any spray lube should work.

 Tools 1 A fun one the other day a customer came in with and older style freewheel they bought on Ebay.
 And guess what he put it on himself with no grease and road it to see if the cogs where worn or not and then thought about if he could get it off or not.
 I was lucky enough to have the right tool for it but I would recommend have the source for the tool either at your local bike shop or your self before you need it.